IntegrCiTy/zerobnl/docs/docu.md

 <img src="./images/sequence.png" alt="Simulation sequence" caption="Simulation sequence" style="width: 500px;"/>

-The following example define two groups of *Nodes* to be run sequentially as shown above. `NodeA` and `NodeB` will make a step in parallel, and when both are done `NodeC` and `NodeD`  will also make a step in parallel.
+The following example defines two groups of *Nodes* to be run sequentially as shown above. `NodeA` and `NodeB` will make a step in parallel, and when both are done `NodeC` and `NodeD`  will also make a step in parallel.

 ```python
 sim.create_sequence([["NodeA", "NodeB"], ["NodeC", "NodeD"]])
 ```

-*Nodes* sharing a direct *Link* can not be in the same group and run in parallel.
+*Nodes* sharing a direct *Link* cannot be in the same group and run in parallel.

 - Create simulation steps